Key Takeaways

 Attracting Hummingbirds to Your Yard

 Hummingbirds are fascinating to watch.
 For such tiny birds, they possess the largest brain, fastest wing beat and the heartiest of appetites.
-Each year they're known to migrate thousands of miles.
+Each year, they're known to migrate thousands of miles.
 In order to gear up for their extensive travels, they need an abundance of nectar.

 Your backyard is a great place to find it.
 Not only can you hang a sugar water feeder, but you can also plant flowers to attract them.
-The natural nectar from flowers is the healthiest form they can receive, but the feeders are a nice supplement.
+The natural nectar from flowers is the healthiest form they can receive, but feeders are a nice supplement.

 Using Hummingbird Feeders